JesseVarGar/CMPS-3240-Hello-ARM/README.md

 This lab will cover two important concepts.
 First, we cover interacting with data on microprocessors.
 Second, we cover running processes on microprocessors.

 Microprocessors have two types of storage for data: registers and memory.
 Registers are special.
 You only have a finite amount of them.
 We will learn why so later on in class.
 If you didn't know it beforehand, this a staggering concept.
 Your processor only has a capacity operate on only tens of values at once.
 At a given time it is juggling intermediate values between registers and memory.
 MIPS has 32 general purpose registers.
 ARM64 has roughly 31 general purpose registers.
 Registers use SRAM technology and are faster than memory.
 Registers have a given identifier, you cannot rename them.
-Examples: `x0`, `x1`, `x2`, etc. Note that names change across different versions of ARM.
+Examples: `x0`, `x1`, `x2`, etc. Note that names change across different versions of ARM, and this will probably impact how useful external resources are if you have an issue.
 Registers values are generally static across subroutine calls in your process.
-Some registers are *scratch registers* for use with internal logic of your program.
+Some registers are *scratch registers* for use with internal logic of your code.
 Others have are reserved and have some specific use.
 Further, some are protected and access will cause an error without proper permissions.
-Register usage convention may change across different versions of ARM.
+Register usage convention may change across different versions of ARM and the operating system you are using.

 Some architectures can only perform arithmetic values in registers.
 Some examples being MIPS and ARM.
 If you want to change a value in memory you must load it to a register with a single instruction.
 Then, it becomes possible to change the value with arithmetic operations.
 When finished, you store it back into memory with a third operation.
-This is *load-store architecture*.
+This is called *load-store architecture*.

 The second concept we will cover is the idea that your program is a *user process*.
 It runs some commands, etc. There are some situations when I/O is needed or the program is complete.
 Your process will have to get the help of the *supervisor process* to do this goal.
-This handoff a system call.
+This handoff is called a *system call* or syscall for short.
 Your process hands off control to the supervisor.
-It returns control when finished.
+The supervisor then returns control when finished.
 You can think of this as a sort of function call that you would see in a higher-level language.

 ## Approach